iechor/docs/content/compose/compose-file/05-services.md

 ## entrypoint

 `entrypoint` declares the default entrypoint for the service container.
-This overrides the `ENTRYPOINT` instruction from the service's Dockerfile.
+This overrides the `ENTRYPOINT` instruction from the service's iEchorfile.

-If `entrypoint` is non-null, Compose ignores any default command from the image, for example the `CMD` instruction in the Dockerfile.
+If `entrypoint` is non-null, Compose ignores any default command from the image, for example the `CMD` instruction in the iEchorfile.

 See also [`command`](#command) to set or override the default command to be executed by the entrypoint process.